Collaborative Practice is distinguished from traditional litigation by these core elements:

 Benefits:

-The process of a collaborative divorce or separation is intended to help support the parties through a very difficult time of transition.
-Rather than positioning the parties against each other, a team of professionals works together to attempt to come up with a creative solution that best positions both parties to move forward with their lives.
-Respect is prioritized throughout the process.
+transition.
+Rather than positioning the parties against each other, a team of professionals works together to attempt to come up with a creative solution that best positions both parties to

-A collaborative divorce or separation allows the parties to move forward at their own pace and retain control of the transition process.
-While there is open communication and information sharing amongst the team members, all sessions are private and your personal information is kept out of the public sphere of a courtroom.
+process.
+While there is open communication and information sharing amongst the team members, all sessions are private and your personal information is kept out of the public sphere of a

 Your attorney is still your legal representative and advisor, enabling you to make confident, informed decisions.